 Community public health nursing is not entirely different in nursing practice with that of clinical nursing confined in the four corners of the hospital.
-It also promotes wellness and prevents illness through education and health teachings, provides comfort and care through its delicate nursing care interventions, and emphasizes curative and rehabilitative interventions through individualized efficient approaches.
-But its peculiarity involves not only caring a single client but by extending thru the whole family and the community.
+It also promotes wellness and prevents illness through education and health teachings, provides comfort and care through its delicate nursing care interventions, and emphasizes curative and rehabilitative interventions through efficient, individualized approaches.
+But its peculiarity involves not only caring for a single client but by extending thru the whole family and the community.

 It is further defined in the book of Community Health Nursing Services as a unique blend of nursing and public health practice woven into a human service that is properly developed and applied by which has a tremendous impact on human well being.
 Thus, taking this into consideration makes its roles and responsibilities a tremendous mix of art and science, too.

 Basing on the concepts of the community public health nursing, the following roles and responsibilities are described below:

 Roles and Responsibilities of a Community Health Nurse

 1. The main focus of community health nurse is health promotion.